Wahazar/openttd-newgrf-hothut/docs/readme.txt

 ToDo: construction stages, more modern houses.

 Author: G. Wahazar
 Acknowledgements: SwissFan91 for TARS house templates and some shed drawings.
+Flogeza for some skyscrapper sprites from his city extra objects newgrf.
+Authors of opengfx houses used as a base of this set.

+Source generation:
+1. save House_spectable_tropic*.xls spreadshet as comma delimited temporary .csv file;
+2. open .csv file in text editor
+3. search&replace all " | " with ", "
+4. copy content of .csv file into tropic.html file

+Compilation:
+make clean
+make install